ranyehushua/migrating-nx-monorepo-to-jest/README.md

      })
      ```
    - Jest does not seem to like stubbing a provider with `useValue` if that value will change at all.
 In those scenarios, use `useClass`.

+   - Since we are using both jasmine and jest at the same time, we still have some jasmine libs that are declaring the `expect` matcher as a Jasmine matcher, not Jest.
+In order to use jest specific methods using `expect` need to cast expect as `any` - such as `( <any>expect ).objectContaining`.
+This is just temporary, once we have removed all jasmine libs, we can revert the `any` casting.

     - Jest does not support `toExist` use `toBeDefined` or `toBeTruthy` instead